Epic Guide to Big Cypress National Preserve in Southern Florida including things to do, wildlife, scenic drives, camping, and so much more.

 Fall

-Early fall is still wet season, so proceed with caution if you plan a visit for September.
+Early fall is still the wet season, so proceed with caution if you plan a visit for September.

 October can be considered a shoulder season, as it’s still hot and wet, but temperatures and rainfall decrease slightly.